 8 Common Website Design Mistakes

 Your website is often the first impression of your brand that connects with a potential customer.
 You want to make sure your site’s design conveys the right message, tone and personality.
-While it is easy to get caught up in the excitement of a flashy, interactive and eye-catching design, we see eight mistakes that are commonly made in this process.
+While it is easy to get caught up in the excitement of a flashy, interactive and eye-catching design, our web designers in Iowa see eight mistakes that are commonly made in this process.
 Discover what they are and how you can ensure your site’s design helps users properly navigate through the desired conversion path.

 1. Focusing too much on design, and not on usability.